-As you can see by the testing results in the table on pages 4 and 5, our treated water system had no violations, nor have we violated a maximum contaminant level ("MCL") or any other water quality standard.
+As you can see by the testing results in the table on pages 4 and 5, we have not violated a maximum contaminant level ("MCL") or any other water quality standard.
 We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below New York State requirements.
-Our comprehensive water quality monitoring and testing confirmed that there was no need to remove any well from service due to water quality in 2017, nor were there any restrictions of our water source.
+Our comprehensive water quality monitoring and testing confirmed that there was no need to remove any well from service due to water quality in 2018, nor were there any restrictions of our water source.
 Wells which have aesthetic problems, such as high iron concentrations, or which have higher electrical or chemical treatment costs, are primarily used only during the summer months when the demand for water is higher.

 There were many individual contaminants that were analyzed for but not detected.
-These nondetected contaminants include the following:
+These non-detected contaminants include the following: